mcdexio/documents/en/mai.md

 The MAI Exchange contract is at the core of the entire protocol.
 It handles the matching and cancellation of orders, and is designed to support the exchange of various assets.

-Specifically, the bulk of the exchange logic resides in the public method matchOrders, which:
+Specifically, the bulk of the exchange logic resides in the public method matchMarketContractOrders, which:

 - Checks signatures and verifies the integrity of orders
 - Computes the resulting state that would occur as a result of matching the passed in orders via a set of limit exchange matching engine rules (Buy, Sell, Mint, Redeem)